apartmenttherapy/color-rgb/README.md

-# Color
+# Colorkit

+A set of utilities to help with dealing with RGB colors.
+Supporting

-Help with colorspace conversion from RGB to XYZ to CIE*Lab and for determing similarity distance between two colors using CIE76
+- colorspace conversion from RGB to XYZ or CIE l*a*b*
+- determining distance between two colors using CIE76
+- storing RGB colors as integers

 http://en.wikipedia.org/wiki/CIE_1931_color_space
 http://en.wikipedia.org/wiki/Color_difference#CIE76